rharbird/microbit-challenges/docs/source/basics/data_structures.rst

 Dictionaries
 =============

-Dictionary is an unordered set of key:value pairs.
+Dictionary is an unordered set of ``key : value`` pairs.
 It's a rule that all keys are unique and have no duplicates.
 Unlike lists or tuples, which are indexed by numbers, you can retrieve a value by using the key as an index.

 For example, you can store the highscores of all the players: ::